Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 Look around and find a few prepper oriented modern radio theater casts.
 “Blackout” and “We’re Alive” are at the top of my list.

-Finally, is the EMP proof junk drawer.
+Finally, we have the EMP proof junk drawer.
 You know, the stuff you need that just doesn’t fit anywhere else.

 First, consider a multimeter.
 We just packed a box full of electronics so include the one tool that will help you diagnose simple issues.